ishandhanani/forky/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Here are some things I'd like to add:

-- [ ] Branching: Implement named branches for easier navigation and management.
+- [ ] Branching: Implement named forks and also persistence of forks.
 - [ ] Checkout: Add ability to switch between different branches or specific conversation points.
 - [ ] Rebase: Allow reorganizing and combining conversation branches.
 - [ ] Cherry-pick: Implement selecting and applying specific messages from other branches.